JetBrains/intellij-sdk-docs/topics/reference_guide/icons.md

 </extensions>
 ```

-In case of icons holder class, reference the icon constants.
+In the case of icon holder class, reference the icon constants.
 Note that if the class is located in the top-level `icons` package, name `icons` will be automatically prefixed and must not be specified.
 In case of placing the class in a custom package, the full package name must be provided, e.g.: